 - and lets the users log in to client applications following the OpenID Connect protocol.

-- These client applications and OpenID provider can belong to the same organization or different organizations.
+- These client applications and OpenID providers can belong to the same organization or different organizations.

 - We call that client application a third-party client application when a client application comes from an outside organization from where the OpenID provider belongs to.